Anatolii Golyshev

 Anatolii Gennadievich Golyshev (Анатолий Геннадьевич Голышев; born 14 February 1995) is a Russian professional ice hockey forward for Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
 He was selected by the New York Islanders in the fourth round, 95th overall, of the 2016 NHL Entry Draft.

 Playing career

 Golyshev played as a youth within hometown club, Molot Perm, before joining Avtomobilist Yekaterinburg as a junior in the 2012–13 season.
 Golyshev made his professional debut in the Kontinental Hockey League with Yekaterinburg during the following 2013-14 season.

 Having been the longest tenured player in completing his eighth season with Avtomobilist Yekaterinburg in the 2020–21 season, placing fifth in team scoring with 27 points through 53 games, Golyshev left the club following a first-round exit to Avangard Omsk.

-With the New York Islanders still in possession of his NHL rights, Golyshev was signed to a one-year, two-way contract to immediately join the division leading club in the midst of the pandemic delayed 2020–21 season on 20 March 2021.
+With the New York Islanders still in possession of his NHL rights, Golyshev was signed to a one-year, two-way contract to immediately join the division-leading club during the pandemic-delayed 2020–21 season on 20 March 2021.
 He remained on the roster throughout the Islander playoffs push to the semi-finals, without featuring in a game.